lajuma/astronomic-object-names/README.md

 1. `Queries`
     The SQL queries, that we used for data interpretation.
 You might want to run them in `DB Browser for sqlite` on the above created database.
 2. `Figures`
-    The Diagrams created by using Python and Matplotlib
+    The Diagrams created by using Python, Matplotlib, as well as QGIS and LibreOffice Calc
 3. `Scripts`
     The Scripts we used for database creation, migration, statistical evaluations and visualizations